Get In touch

-Pension providers report past performance in several different ways and send these report out at different times – one may come at the start of the year, another in the middle and therefore the other at the top.
+Pension providers report past performance in several different ways and send these reports out at different times – one may come at the start of the year, another in the middle and another at the end.

-If you’ve got only one pension, then you can better understand the performance of your your underlying pension investments.
-This helps to identify where you can improve, areas which are under performing and help track your performance against your retirement goals.
+If you’ve got only one pension, then you can better understand the performance of your underlying pension investments.
+This helps to find where you can improve, identify areas that are underperforming and help track your performance against your retirement goals.
 This advantage goes hand in hand with the other benefits mentioned in this article, such as more investment choice, to contribute to a greater overall increase in performance.

-Pensions mistakes can be expensive so it’s advisable to contact an Independent Financial Adviser for help if you are unsure.
+Pensions mistakes can be expensive so it’s advisable to contact an Independent Pension Adviser for help if you are unsure.

 This will be your first retirement, so you want to ensure it is done properly.
 If you need assistance making sense of it all we are happy to help.